eugestumm/eugestumm.github.io/cv_updater/teaching.md

 - **Data Literacy: R Language and Statistics Basics**, University of Miami, 2025
   Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
   Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
-- **Data Literacy - Understanding Association and Causation in Data**, University of Miami, 2025
+- **Data Literacy: Understanding Association and Causation in Data**, University of Miami, 2025
   Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
   Workshop ministered in the Digital Humanities Interdisciplinary Research Group.
 - **Introduction to Semantic Search with Semantra**, University of Miami, 2024